Cover It Up! Bipartite Graphs Uncover Identifiability in Sparse Factor Analysis: Model and Theoretical Results

+If there is a matching of size $2\nfactrue$, then it is a $\vercolvertices^{||}$-saturating matching.
+Lemma~\ref{lem:red4} then implies that there are two disjoint $\vercolvertices$-saturating matchings in $B$.
+Finally, applying Lemma~\ref{lem:red3} to these two matchings gives two disjoint $\nfactrue\times\nfactrue$-dimensional invertible submatrices in $\facloadmatrix$, and therefore $\RDro$ holds. \end{proof}

+Now, we place $\CRro$ onto the other side of the duality. $\CRro$ is a statement about columns of $\binarymatrix$ being connected to sufficient number of its rows via ones.
+Below, that notion of sufficiency is translated into the language of bipartite graphs.
+We show that $\CRro$ is sufficient for $B^{||}$ to have many edges in a specific sense.
+So many that one cannot do better than pick the entire $\vercolvertices^{||}$ as a set of vertices to cover all edges $E_{B^{||}}$.
+In the following, we define vertex covers for bipartite graphs and present the duality theorem.

-\begin{defn}[Vertex Cover] A vertex cover in graph $G=(V,E)$ is a set of vertices $C\subseteq V$ such that every edge in $E$ has an endpoint in $C$.
-A minimum vertex cover in $G$ is a vertex cover with the minimal set size among all vertex covers in $G$.
-A minimum vertex cover in weighted graph $G=(V,E,w)$ is a vertex cover with the minimal total weight among all vertex covers in $G$. \end{defn} Note that there may exist vertex covers in $G$ that cannot be reduced to smaller vertex covers but are not minimum vertex covers.
-In Figure~\ref{fig:adjmat}, there are many vertex covers: e.g., $\verrowvertices\cup\vercolvertices$, and $\{u_2,u_3,v_1,v_2,v_4\}$ is one that cannot be reduced further; $\{u_1,u_2\}$ is not a vertex cover because both end points of edge $\{u_3,v_3\}$ are missing from the set.
-There are several minimum vertex covers, e.g., $\vercolvertices$, all of them of size four.
+\begin{defn}[Vertex Cover] A vertex cover in a bipartite graph $B=(\verrowvertices,\vercolvertices,E_B)$ is a set of vertices $C\subseteq\verrowvertices\cup\vercolvertices$ such that every edge in $E_B$ has at least one endpoint in $C$.
+A minimum vertex cover in $B$ is a vertex cover with the minimal set size among all vertex covers in $B$.\footnote{ There may exist vertex covers in $B$ that cannot be reduced to smaller vertex covers but are not minimum vertex covers, which complicates the search for a minimum.
+In Figure~\ref{fig:csm}, $\{c_1,c_2,c_3\}$ is not minimal but cannot be reduced further. } \end{defn}